dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 any other non system-wide commands can be rewritten to align to the OS, and the final command string will be presented by the LLM as a retry_with_modified_command.
 This is the proper way to remediate these types of command structures.

+Just to reiterate:

+System‑wide operations (`apt-get update`, `yum update`, `dnf upgrade`, `pacman -Syu`, etc.) are non‑local, non‑idempotent in practice, and highly OS‑specific.
+There is no safe or deterministic mapping between system‑wide operations across package managers.
+Rewriting them would silently change the scope of mutation, potentially upgrade different sets of packages, and violate OS‑level policies.
+Therefore, system‑wide operations may only be executed exactly as the user wrote them, on the OS they are valid for.
+If a system‑wide segment would require rewriting for this OS, the only safe action is `fallback`.

 The test matrix is below: